Definition of Capital Lease Criteria

 Condition 3: Tenure of The Lease

-- This is the acid test of the lease which clearly defines the type of lease.
-We are concerned with lease term only if this equal or exceeds 75% of the useful life of the asset.
+- This is the acid test of the lease, which clearly defines the type of lease.
+We are concerned with lease term only if this equals or exceeds 75% of the asset’s useful Life.

-- No one would actually lend an asset throughout its useful life.
+- No one would lend an asset throughout its useful Life.
 Thus, this clause in the agreement attracts attention.

-- The economic life of the asset can be certified by an expert or can be usually understood by a normal person depending on the nature of the asset.
+- The asset’s economic Life can be certified by an expert or usually understood by a normal person depending on the nature of the asset.

 Condition 4: Present value of MLP

-- This condition is said to be satisfied only when the present value of all those payments approximates at least 90% of the fair value of the asset.
+- This condition is said to be satisfied only when the present value of all those payments approximates at least 90% of the asset’s fair value.
 The fair value of the asset refers to the fair value today.

 - Such a condition defines the fact that the lessee has actually paid the full price of the asset.